-What is Indirect B2B Sales?
+What are Indirect B2B Sales?

 Indirect B2B Sales is when a company sells its products or services to other businesses through partners like resellers or distributors.
 These partners act as go-betweens, helping the original company reach more customers without needing a huge sales team.
 This is important in partner ecosystems because it expands market reach and leverages partners' existing customer relationships efficiently.